openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 At the language level, primitives and objects differ in almost every way.
 Objects have members such as fields and methods; primitives do not.
 Objects have identity; primitives do not.
-Object references are nullable; primitives are not.
+Object reference types are nullable; primitive types are not.
 Objects participate in polymorphism through superclasses and interfaces; primitives cannot (even though it would be quite sensible for `int` to implement `Comparable`).  `Object` is the top type -- but only for classes